danielsuo/danielsuo.github.io/_posts/2014-11-24-hello-world.md

 categories: [main, bitcoin, Coin.jl, Crypto.jl]
 ---

-I'm starting a new project and will be documenting my progress here.
+I'm starting a new project and will be documenting my progress on this site.
 I'm exploring (B\|b)itcoin and will begin with reimplementing some basic parts of the protocol.
 I'll be using [`Julia`](http://julialang.org/).

 NB: even if I do everything correctly, I can't recommend more strongly that you do not use this implementation for anything real.